 Mr. Burke, who is currently also executive chairman of The Rank Group, will become non-executive chairman with effect from May 6, 2014.
 According to a release by the firm today, The Rank Group’s board believes it appropriate to ensure that the Company benefits from some continuity to ensure a smooth transition of executive responsibilities.

-Plus500, an FX firm which has demonstrated somewhat unprecedented success in its endeavors, including its rise to prominence as a highly efficient company with a high value subsequent to its successful IPO on London’s Alternative Investment Market (AIM), yesterday produced a public document detailing Mr. Birch’s resignation from the Board as non-executive director, stating that a replacement will be sought.
+Plus500, an CFD broker which has demonstrated somewhat unprecedented success in its endeavors, including its rise to prominence as a highly efficient company with a high value subsequent to its successful IPO on London’s Alternative Investment Market (AIM), yesterday produced a public document detailing Mr. Birch’s resignation from the Board as non-executive director, stating that a replacement will be sought.

 45 year old Mr. Birch had until yesterday’s announcement, held the position as a non-executive director at Plus500, having more than 20 years of experience in the betting and gaming sector and in online and broadcast media.
 Most recently he was the chief executive officer of William Hill Online, the joint venture between William Hill plc and Playtech plc, which managed William Hill’s online business.